 Dr. DeGioia places special emphasis on sustaining and strengthening Georgetown's Catholic and Jesuit identity and its responsibility to serve as a voice and an instrument for justice, and he has been a strong advocate for inter-religious dialogue.
 He is a member of the Order of Malta, a lay religious order of the Roman Catholic Church dedicated to serving the sick and the poor, and is a member of the Board of Governors of the John Carroll Society.

 Dr. DeGioia is a Professorial Lecturer in the Department of Philosophy.
 He earned a bachelor's degree in English from Georgetown University in 1979 and his PhD in Philosophy from the University in 1995.
-This fall, he taught an Ignatius Seminar called "Fusing Horizons: Knowing Each Other, Knowing Our Selves."
-Previous courses include “Working on Ourselves: Imagination, Interior Freedom and the Academy,” “Ethics and Global Development,” and “Human Rights: A Culture in Crisis.”
+This fall, he is teaching an Ignatius Seminar called "Living Responsibilities.”
+Previous courses include “Fusing Horizons: Knowing Each Other, Knowing Our Selves,” “Working on Ourselves: Imagination, Interior Freedom and the Academy,” “Ethics and Global Development,” and “Human Rights: A Culture in Crisis.”

 Prior to his appointment as president, Dr. DeGioia held a variety of senior administrative positions at Georgetown, including senior vice president and dean of student affairs.

 He has been presented with a Lifetime Achievement Award for Excellence in Academia by the Sons of Italy, and the Catholic in the Public Square Award by Commonweal.
 He was also named a Brave Thinker by The Atlantic magazine and a Washingtonian of the Year by Washingtonian magazine.